 From how you handle the stresses of the holiday season to what products you should be using to make your beauty routine more efficient and easier, we got it all covered.
 However, you also need to plan your anti-aging skin care strategy careful this holiday season if you want to prevent breakouts, dull skin, scaling, dark circles, and sagging.

 1. Anti-Stress Strategy for Glowing Skin

 The main reason why stress leads to skin problems has to do with the hypothalamic-pituitary-adrenal (HPA) axis becoming.
 The HPAA axis becomes overactive during stressful times and this leads to chronic low-grade inflammation in the body through the stimulation of pro-inflammatory chemicals that also happen to reach the skin.

 To control your stress levels, Dr. Duckworth suggests thinking deeply about what is causing your holiday stress – is it toxic relatives, too much family obligations, or underlying depression?
-Once you get to the root cause of your stress, you’ll be able to understand your emotional response to New Year family gatherings and subsequently have more control* over your stress.
+Once you get to the root cause of your stress, you’ll be able to understand your emotional response to New Year family gatherings and subsequently have more control over your stress.

 2. Beauty Sleeping and Staying Hydrated

-If your skin isn’t getting enough water, it can easily become dry, flaky and less* resilient to damage.
+If your skin isn’t getting enough water, it can easily become dry, flaky and less resilient to damage.
 This is why you need to make sure that you are keeping yourself well hydrated during New Year.
 The Institute of Medicine recommends that men drink up to 13 cups of water a day and women should drink up to 9 cups.

 Besides adequate water intake, sleep is just as important for normal skin barrier functioning.
 According to a study published in Clinical and Experimental Dermatology, not sleeping enough leads to increased signs of skin aging, poor skin barrier functioning, and general dissatisfaction with one’s own appearance.
 Sleep is an important process and during which cell metabolism is regulated.

 3. Treat Your Skin with an Advanced Routine

-Your usual cleanse and moisturize routine is simply not enough to survive New Year.
-You’ll need to upgrade your skincare routine if you want to avoid breakouts and dehydration before and after the holidays.
-We suggest using an over-the-counter skin peel to ensure that your skin is free of dirt and excess dead skin cells.
-A great option is the Elemis Papaya Enzyme Peel.
-This product helps exfoliate lackluster skin in a gentle and non-abrasive manner.
 The product has also received rave reviews from many happy customers and was the 2013 winner of Best Face Exfoliant – Woman & Home, South Africa.
-Other than exfoliation, you should definitely treat* your skin with a revitalizing serum such as the Clinique’s Turnaround Revitalizing Serum with lactobionic acid.
-Optionally, try a vitamin C serum to improve* your skin’s barrier functioning and ward off free radicals.
+Other than exfoliation, you should definitely treat your skin with a revitalizing serum such as the Clinique’s Turnaround Revitalizing Serum with lactobionic acid.

 To keep your skin moisturized, go for a hyaluronic acid cream such as the Platinum Skin Care Hyaluronic Nano Grape Stem Serum.
-Since a study that was published in The Journal of Clinical and Aesthetic Dermatology found that nanoparticles of hyaluronic acid had better* skin penetrability and were able to reduce* wrinkle depth by 40%, nano-hyaluronic acid became all the rage in anti-aging skincare products.
+Since a study that was published in The Journal of Clinical and Aesthetic Dermatology found that nanoparticles of hyaluronic acid had better skin penetrability and were able to reduce wrinkle depth by 40%, nano-hyaluronic acid became all the rage in anti-aging skincare products.

 4. Watch What You Eat

 Foods that are highest in beta-carotene include sweet potato, carrots, spinach, romaine lettuce, and butternut squash.
 But as a rule of thumb, eating more vegetables and fruits is the way to go if you want to keep your skin in prime condition this New Year season.

 5. Change Your Makeup Routine

 The flaws that you are trying to hide will definitely show more if you choose the wrong products in wrong quantities.
 Just think about it, from foundation, concealer, blush, bronzer, setting powder, highlighter, to eye and lip makeup – we tend to really overdo it with makeup products these days and this can lead to disastrous skin when you’re wearing so many products during the long hours of New Year gatherings.

-Instead, go for lightweight makeup and reduce* the number of products you are using to six.
+Instead, go for lightweight makeup and reduce the number of products you are using to six.
 Try wearing a water-based foundation such as the Tarte Rainforest of the Sea Water Foundation Broad Spectrum SPF 15 foundation.
 This product feels like a second skin and the coverage is pretty decent.

 6. Nighttime Pampering

 Your nighttime routine just may be the most important part of preventing premature aging during the holidays.
 While you may feel tired by the end of the day, you should try to gathering the strength to prepare your skin for your well-deserved beauty sleep.